My Blog List

 8. "Die seltsame Gräfin" English sound, English subtitles

-9. "Das Rätsel der roten Orchidee" English sound, English subtitles
+9. "Das Rätsel der roten Orchidee" English sound, English subtitles, German Commentary track with Joachim Kramp

 10. "Die Tür mit den 7 Schlössern" English sound, English subtitles